Hull City 2-0 Liverpool

 With Arsenal losing earlier in the day and Tottenham kicking-off late, Liverpool would have climbed to second in the table with victory.

-Yet they ended the day 13 points behind leaders Chelsea and their hopes of a first title since 1990 all but over for another season.
+Yet they ended the day 13 points behind leaders Chelsea.
+In the last 14 days Jurgen Klopp's side have been knocked out of the FA Cup and the EFL Cup, and seen their hopes of a first league title since 1990 all but vanish for another season.

 While Jurgen Klopp remains unbeaten in seven games against the top-six, the German has now seen his side lose to Burnley, Bournemouth, Swansea City and Hull City.